Learn more about schwannomatosis (SWN)

 What are the manifestations or symptoms of schwannomatosis?

-The first signs of schwannomatosis usually occur between the ages of 20 and 40, though they can begin at any age.
-The most common presenting symptom is pain, which can occur anywhere in the body and may or may not be in the area of a schwannoma.
-The intensity and frequency of pain varies significantly among individuals who are affected and, in some cases, the size of the tumor does not necessarily relate to the intensity level of the pain.
+The first signs of schwannomatosis usually happen between the ages of 20 and 40, though they can begin at any age.
+The most common symptom is pain, which can occur anywhere in the body and may or may not be in the area of a schwannoma.
+The intensity and frequency of pain vary significantly among individuals who are affected, and, in some cases, the size of the tumor does not necessarily relate to the intensity level of the pain.
 While most people with schwannomatosis experience some degree of pain that requires medical management, a small number of people have only mild pain.

 Some people with schwannomatosis develop many tumors throughout their body, while others may have only one or two tumors during their lifetime.
 In addition to schwannomas, another type of benign tumor, called meningiomas, may also occur, although much less frequently.
 In addition, a small subset of individuals develop tumors along the hearing/balance nerves, called vestibular schwannomas (or VS).
 Although the most common sign of schwannomatosis is pain, the tumors in schwannomatosis may occasionally press on nerves, causing numbness or tingling, muscle weakness, or loss of function.